HariSekhon/Knowledge-Base/consul.md

 vagrant ssh n1
 ```

-Only needs to know one existing member (seed), learns rest via gossip protocol
+Only needs to know one existing member (seed), learns rest via gossip protocol.

-can use CLI -join startup option with seed nodes or HTTP API start_join
+Can use CLI join startup option with seed nodes or HTTP API `start_join`.

 ```shell
 consul join 172.20.20.11